AllenJWZhu/CMU_Course_Notes/README.md

 Comprehensive notes for various CS courses offered at Carnegie Mellon University are designed as an invaluable resource for students and educators alike.
 Since my program primarily focuses on the system track and machine learning track.
 I will be mainly updating courses within the scope of these two major fields.

-## Project Description

-Born out of a need to consolidate and share rich academic knowledge, this repository aims to provide detailed and accessible notes covering a wide range of subjects taught at CMU.
-From Computer Systems to Machine Learning and Artificial Intelligence, the notes encapsulate key concepts, lecture insights, and study guides.
-This resource is ideal for CMU students seeking supplementary study material, educators looking for teaching aids, and self-learners interested in the curriculum.

 ## Ongoing Updates

 - 10-601 Machine Learning